By Lou Manfredini, Ace’s Home Expert

 - Mask off any trim or any other surfaces not receiving paint.

-- Protect flooring by laying down a canvas drop cloth.
-Push furniture to the center of the room and cover with plastic tarps.
+- Protect the flooring (especially if it is newly installed with the help of Shadow Wood Flooring) by laying down a canvas drop cloth.
+Push furniture to the center of the room and cover it with plastic tarps.

 Smooth and Clean